hnakamur/switch_default_browser_on_osx/README.md

 A shell script and keyboard shortcut config for [Karabiner]( https://pqrs.org/osx/karabiner/index.html.en ) to switch the default browser on OS X Yosemite

-This shell script execute [kerma/defaultbrowser](https://github.com/kerma/defaultbrowser) to swith the default browser.
+This shell script execute [kerma/defaultbrowser](https://github.com/kerma/defaultbrowser) to switch the default browser.
 Thanks for a nice software!

 This script then automatically press the button to switch default browser in the dialog shown by Yosemite.